Unboxed-Software/solana-course/content/interest-bearing-token.md

 ### 1. Setup Environment

 To get started, create an empty directory named `interest-bearing-token` and navigate to it.
-We'll be initializing a brand new project.
-Run `npm init` and follow through the prompts.
+Run `npm init -y` to initialize a brand new project.

 Next, we'll need to add our dependencies.
 Run the following to install the required packages:
 ```bash